Mary Wilson (singer): Solo career: 1977–2021

+In 1983, Wilson appeared on the Motown 25: Yesterday, Today, Forever television special.
+Early in the program, Wilson made a brief tribute to Florence Ballard, and former label mate Paul Williams of the Temptations.
+Later, she joined Diana Ross and Cindy Birdsong for a highly anticipated Supremes reunion.
 Wilson found major success once more with her memoir: Dreamgirl: My Life as a Supreme in 1986.
 The book remained on the national best-seller list for months and established a sales record for the genre.
 The book focused on the early career of the Supremes and its success during the 1960s.
 Four years later, in 1990, Wilson released her second memoir: Supreme Faith: Someday We'll Be Together, also a best seller, which focused on the Supremes in the 1970s.
 In between this period, Wilson became a frequent guest on several television programs and talk shows and began regularly performing in Las Vegas casinos and resorts.
 Wilson then recorded a cover version of "Ooh Child" for the Motorcity label in 1990.
-A year later, she signed with CEO Records and released the album, Walk the Line, in 1992.
+In 1992 she signed with CEO Records and released the album, Walk the Line.
 The label filed for bankruptcy the day after its national release.
 Wilson maintained that she was deceived about the financial status of the label.
 The available copies of the album quickly sold out, however, and Wilson continued her success as a concert performer.

 Earlier in 1974, Wilson had her contract with Motown re-negotiated to allow her 50% ownership of the name "Supremes".
 During the 1990s, Wilson filed suit against several former members of the Supremes, who had formed spin-off groups, for improper usage of the Supremes' name.
 In September 1997, the court sided with the defendant, claiming Motown Records owned the full rights to the group's name, and allowed for the spin-off groups to continue performing.
 Wilson then appealed the decision to the U.S. Ninth Circuit Court of Appeals in San Francisco, which upheld the prior ruling.
-This prompted Wilson to take a high-profile role in lobbying for "Truth in Music" legislation, which prohibits usage of musical acts names, unless an original member of the group is in the act or the group is properly licensed by the last person to hold right of title to the name.
+This prompted Wilson to take a high-profile role in lobbying for "Truth in Music Advertising" legislation, which prohibits usage of musical acts names, unless an original member of the group is in the act or the group is properly licensed by the last person to hold right of title to the name.
 Her efforts succeeded in more than 28 U.S. states.
 In 1995, Wilson released a song, ".U", for Contract Recording Company.
 A year later, Wilson released the song, "Turn Around" for Da Bridge Records.